Tadeusz Kosciuszko in Switzerland

 Inspired by the experience of the American and French revolutions, he tried to implement similar reforms in Poland.

 Russian armies invaded the Polish kingdom and crushed the reform movement.
 Kosciuszko emigrated and first went to Saxony, then to France, where the Legislative Assembly gave him honorary citizenship.

 Russia and Prussia then effected the 2nd partition of Poland.

 In September 1793, Kosciuszko became the Supreme Commander of the Polish liberation army.
 He was beaten in November 1794 after initial victories.
 In January 1795, the three invaders (Russia, Prussia and Austria) divided the country.

 On December 19, 1796, he travelled through Sweden and England and arrived in Philadelphia in mid-August 1797.

 On the news of the formation of Polish Legions in Italy, Kosciuszko went to France in 1798, fighting alongside the French Legions in Italy and along the Rhine to accomplish his main objective, the liberation of Poland.

 Poland was prey for Russia, Prussia and Austria after the fall of Napoleon and his Empire.
-The fate of the country was sealed at the Congress of Vienna in 1815.
+The country’s fate was sealed at the Congress of Vienna in 1815.

 The Swiss Kosciuszko Society is named after this unconventional aristocrat, who is still being commemorated in the United States, Poland and Switzerland.

-A national commemoration plate in Philadelphia, the Kosciuszko bridge in New York, Kosciuszko municipalites in Indiana and Missisipi, Kosciuszko Island in Alaska, the Kosciuszko mountain in Australia, Kosciuszko stars in the cosmos, the Kosciuszko hill in Cracow and the Kosciuszko Museum and Society in Solothurn (Source: www.kosciuszkomuseum.ch).
+A national commemoration plate in Philadelphia, the Kosciuszko bridge in New York, Kosciuszko municipalities in Indiana and Missisipi, Kosciuszko Island in Alaska, the Kosciuszko mountain in Australia, Kosciuszko stars in the cosmos, the Kosciuszko hill in Cracow and the Kosciuszko Museum and Society in Solothurn